 Join a support group.
 Once in a while it can help to share with others going through a similar situation.
 Consider if it might help to meet other people who also have a similar phobia to you.
 A group can be a place to swap strategies, share experiences and get motivation to live with more confidence.

 Ways to relax.
-Phobias, fears are anxieties which raise blood pressure and stress levels.
+Phobias, fears are anxieties may raise blood pressure and stress levels.
 It is very helpful to reduce your overall levels of tension or anxiety.
 This will help you cope better with your phobia.
 Figuring out ways to look after yourself and unwind is advantageous indeed.
 Consider relaxing things that help.
 These could be doing gentle exercise, yoga, meditation, walking, taking a hot bath, listening to a hypnosis recording, finding a relaxing hobby.

-How hypnotherapy can help Phobias
+How hypnotherapy can help phobias

 The vast majority who have a fear or phobia will put everything on hold in order to avoid coming into contact with the source of their fear.
 This can then affect their regular day to day activity, social life or work.
 Consider a person who works for a nursery or primary school but has a phobia of vomiting (Emetophobia).
 She might feel that she needs to leave the classroom or lunchroom each time a youngster says they feel unwell.
 This can make daily work life very challenging.

-There comes a point, in any case, when we realize that we can’t generally maintain a realistic distance from our source of anxiety and so accordingly, we create numerous ways to change our life.
+There comes a point, in any case, when we realise that we can’t generally maintain a realistic distance from our source of anxiety and so accordingly, we create numerous ways to change our life.
 However at some point enough is enough, its time to get the assistance of a hypnotherapist, a phobia specialist.
 This normally happens when it’s time to ‘reclaim control’.

 During sessions, your hypnotherapist and phobia expert may use various methodologies which are intended to bring your anxiety levels down and to help you feel more ‘normal’ around the phobia.
 The hypnotherapy procedure achieves a way of both exposing you to the fear in your imagination and a change of who is in charge of your fears.
 Moving the control away from your phobia and back to you.
 Hypnosis will also increase calm and relaxation, which in turn enables you to go up against your anxiety bit by bit, over a period of time, whilst experiencing and seeing a quietened mind and more relaxed outlook.

-Sometimes a hypnosis phobia cure will involve the steady expose to fears one by one, progressively.
-You may work through a progressive system of fears identifying with the fear.
+Sometimes a hypnotherapy phobia cure will involve the steady expose to fears one by one, progressively.
+You may work through a progressive system of fears identifying each fear.
 For example consider an insect phobia.
 You would firstly just think about the spider, wasp, bee or insect in your mind, then the next stage would be to take a brief look at a photograph of a creepy crawly, or see a dead bug in an encased box, and so forth, taking each steps slowly.

 Sometimes a hypnotherapist for phobias may give you some homework.
 For example if you have a phobia of heights.
 The homework may involve a gentle visit to somewhere high up, but not too high up.
 The homework will assist you with developing a feeling of control.
 This may mean focusing on the cause of your fear while rehearsing self-hypnosis exercises with the goal that you become familiar with standing up to it while feeling calm and at ease.

-How NLP helps with phobias
+How NLP (combined with hypnotherapy) helps with phobias

 Here is a transcript of an interview with Richard Bandler from 2011, the founder of NLP (neuro-linguistic programming).
 He explains how he helps people with phobias.
-His approach is similar to that used during a hypnotherapy cure for phobias:
+His approach is similar to that used during hypnotherapy for phobias:

 “When did I first start looking into phobias?
 Well, that was roughly about 35 years ago.
 Uh, there were really two big things about it.
 One is I had a group of psychiatrists that used to bring me clients and I would try different things and I had helped a lot of them and I finally asked them what the most difficult thing to do was.
 Uh, they answered two things, phobias and obsessive compulsive disorder.
 I personally don’t think that that’s actually true, that those were the most difficult things to do.
 So I took a group of very claustrophobic people and stuck them in a brand new machine at the time called a MRI.